Perin0/AwesomeAPI-CurrencyQuotation-Async-HTTPConnection-JAVA/README.md

     The `.gitignore` file is already configured to keep your `.env` file private.

 #### 2. Run the Application

+You can just run it normally with the "Run" button in your IDE of choice... or the cool way

 This project uses the Maven `exec` plugin, so you don't need to package it into a `.jar` to run it.